Asia's first luxe Nobu Hotel to open in Manila gaming complex

 Chinese are among the biggest-spending gamblers in the world, helping to turn China's special administrative region of Macau into the world's biggest gaming hub.

-Manila is seeking to position itself as an alternative gaming destination to Macau and other established centres and is building four casino resorts in the seafront Manila Bay area.
+Manila is seeking to position itself as an alternative gaming destination to Macau and other established centers and is building four casino resorts in the seafront Manila Bay area.

 The Nobu hotel in Manila is set to be the group's biggest so far.
 It will feature 321 rooms, almost double its award-winning Las Vegas property, as well as Michelin-starred Chef Nobu's signature fusion cuisine.